-I strive to emphasize a core set of three values in my teaching:
+I strive to emphasize three core values in my teaching and learning:

 I approach the question of accessibility from several perspectives, including accessible and universal design for learning strategies, student-centered learning tools, and Indigenous ways of knowing.
 My goal as an educator is not only to ensure that students receive and understand the course content but also that they are comfortable interpreting that content across a variety of communication and learning pedagogies.
-If I request a variety of modes of evaluation, including written work and oral presentation, in order to provide students an opportunity to succeed in their individual strengths, then I should use the same logic in my presentation of course content.
+If I request a variety of modes of evaluation, including written work and oral presentation, in order to provide students an opportunity to succeed in their individual strengths, then I should use the same logic in my own presentation of course content.
 This not only means that the course content should be provided across different mediums, including oral lectures, slides, readings, and activities, but also that the course content sources should be diverse in approach and understanding.
 As such, my syllabi incorporate a wide variety of literature from different intersectional voices and perspectives, as well as representing a balance between academic rigour and publicly accessible reporting.

 In the pursuit of critical engagement and reflection on course subject matter, I take a strong position in the interests of ‘unsettling’ my classroom.
 The pedagogy of unsettling, as presented in great detail by Anne Wagner, requires that we seek to unsettle what is ‘known,’ and the act of doing so may make students feel discomforted and, indeed, unsettled.
 Importantly, this engagement requires the application of conflict resolution skills to the course discussions in order to encourage rich, critical, and honest engagement, challenging students to confront their own assumptions, while maintaining a positive space for student learning.
 This requires a constant balance of both critical engagement and honest reflection, both upon the subject matter and upon the course itself.

 Critical engagement and reflection is not just a task for my students, I too must be engaged in constant critical reflection upon the course content.
-In the spirit of life-long learning, I know that I am still improving my own abilities in maintaining an open dialogue with my students about the methodology of my teaching, encouraging them to challenge my course structure where it needs to be challenged so that we can begin to break down the dominant perspectives which traditionally frame research in conflict resolution and political studies.
-This is an ongoing process of learning in which I look forward to the many lessons still to come.
+I work toward an open dialogue with my students about the methodology of my teaching, encouraging them to challenge my course structure where it needs to be challenged so that we can begin to break down the dominant perspectives which traditionally frame research in conflict resolution and political studies.

 Wagner, A (2005) “Unsettling the Academy: Working through the challenges of anti-racist pedagogy” Race, Ethnicity and Education 8(3): 261-275.
 [DOI Link]

-I attempt to bring a multi-disciplinary approach to my courses which engages students in broader thinking about power, place, and society.
-This encourages students to think more broadly about how the subjects they learn within my course apply to their other academic courses and beyond academe.
-I also draw upon practitioner training to introduce active and participatory learning strategies including hands-on community activities and simulation experience to students in order to demonstrate dilemmas in the application of theory to praxis in peace and conflict studies, specifically, and across politics more broadly.
+I bring a multi-disciplinary approach to my politics courses which engages students in broader thinking about power, place, and society.
+This encourages my students to think more broadly about how the subjects they learn within my course apply to their other academic courses and beyond academe.
+I draw upon my practitioner training to introduce active and participatory learning strategies including hands-on community activities and simulation experiences in order to demonstrate dilemmas in the application of theory to praxis.
 Often in the study of conflict resolution, the theoretical hurdles are not as clear without direct experiential engagement.
 As such, much of my course design is oriented to building applicable skill sets beyond academia to engage students more directly with their communities and the world.

 A student’s most valuable learning is that which they take with them beyond the classroom and give back to society.
-When we structure courses to pursue this form of learning we increase student engagement.
+When we structure our courses to pursue life-long learning we immediately increase student engagement.
 Student engagement requires clarity of delivery of knowledge in an accessible manner, which often means a combination of a variety of approaches and methods is required.
-In turn, students are most engaged not only when they understand the knowledge being imparted, but also when they can see its wider application and importance to their own lives or the lives of their family and society.
+In turn, students are most engaged not only when they understand the knowledge being imparted, but also when they can see its wider application and importance to their own lives, their family, and society.
 This relationship may be achieved through connections to other courses or through the direct application of theoretical knowledge to policy and praxis.
 Moreover, a student’s inspiration to take their classroom experience into the world requires the challenges of critical reflection and unsettling their known opinions.
 It is through this self-reflection that we all, instructors and students, continue to engage in life-long learning.